Victor Julien, Lead Developer

 Victor has been active as a software developer in the infosec community for many years.
 He is the creator of the Vuurmuur Firewall project, has been one of the developers at the Snort_inline IPS project.
 Victor has spent the last years doing contract development on Open Source security software including significant additions to Snort.
 At the end of 2007, he started development on the OISF codebase on which he now leads the development effort.
-Victor maintains a blog at http://www.inliniac.net/blog/ and uses Twitter at http://twitter.com/inliniac.
 Victor resides in Amsterdam, The Netherlands.
+Victor maintains a blog at http://www.inliniac.net/blog/ .
+Twitter: http://twitter.com/inliniac.

-Kelley Misata is a strategic thought leader who combines over 15 years in business leadership roles with a passion for facilitating critical conversations around responsible digital citizenship, digital safety, and free speech online.
-Her work at OISF spans across business development, fundraising, marketing and outreach activities with a wide array of stakeholders.
-Kelley combines her professional successes in strategic business development with a unique perspective as a survivor of cyberstalking.
-She draws on current trends and conversations in digital security with local and federal law enforcement, information security experts and national resources to create strategies which incorporate the human side of information security.
-Bringing to the table a fearless and unique perspective drives Kelley’s successes in her professional and academic endeavors.
-Kelley holds a BS in Marketing, a Masters Degree in Business Administration and a Ph.D. from the Information Security Interdisciplinary Program at Purdue University.
+Kelley is a strategic leader, speaker, and innovator who combines over 15 years in business leadership roles with a passion for facilitating critical conversations around responsible digital citizenship, digital safety, and privacy.
+Her work with The Open Information Security Foundation and past work at The Tor Project spans across fundraising, advocacy, policy discussions, marketing, and outreach activities with an array of stakeholders.
+She is also expanding her groundbreaking dissertation research in the information security of non-profits workings with victims of violence.
+Kelley combines professional and research endeavors with a unique perspective as a survivor of cyberstalking.
+She continually draws on current trends and conversations in information security and privacy to create strategies that focus on intersect people, process, and technology.
+Bringing to the table a fearless and unique perspective on privacy and security drives Kelley’s successes in her professional and academic endeavors.
+Kelley holds a Ph.D. in Information Security from Purdue University specializing in the information security of organizations working with victims of violence, a Masters Degree in Business Administration, and Bachelor of Science in Marketing.
+LinkedIn: linkedin.com/in/kelley-misata-ph-d-38475636

 Jason is a professional software developer with over a decade of experience developing and integrating open source solutions in the security and networking fields.
 Jason’s experience covers device drivers right up to user interfaces, including co-founding and acting as a CTO of an IDS integrator which was later acquired.
 Jason currently resides in Saskatoon, Canada.

 Andreas is a software developer with a focus on open source and security related projects.
 He’s working in the open source community for over ten years and specialized in Linux networking and Multi-Threading.
-Andreas uses Twitter at https://twitter.com/shad0whunter and resides in Germany.
+Andreas resides in Germany.
+Twitter: https://twitter.com/shad0whunter